fairDataSociety/FIPs/text/0061-personal-storage.md

 0. Choose POD where the metadata is stored (POD list is available in the IAAS of the Main Identity)
 1. Get FileMetadata Feed where the topic is the path (e.g. `/path/to/the/file.md`)
 2. Decrypt FileMetadata to access inode metadata reference
-3. Download inode metadata and decrypt it in order to get block references
+3. Download inode metadata in order to get block references
-4. Download and decrypt block data
+4. Download block data
 5. Assemble blocks and interpret it as the MIME type (stored in FileMetadata)

 # Fair Data Principles alignment
 Personal data handling should be fully open sourced and transparent respecting the users privacy.

-This proposal provides a solution where the data is encrypted client-side and using decentralised storage service that prevents censorship of the user (based on their identity).
+This proposal provides a solution where using decentralised storage service that prevents censorship of the user (based on their identity).
 This allows the user to access anytime and anywhere to their personal storage using a single HD wallet.

 DApps can interact with the user drives (PODs) that does not expose additional information what other type of data they store, still, it supports interoperability by Shared PODs.